Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Steps/Steps-Debian-Ubuntu.md

     ```bash
         cp /usr/local/etc/freshclam.conf.sample /usr/local/etc/freshclam.conf
     ```
-2. Modify the config file using your favourite text editor.
+2. Modify the config file using your favorite text editor.
 Again, you may need to use `sudo`.
     * At a minimum, remove the `Example` line so `freshclam` can use the config.

     Take the time to look through the options.
 You can enable the sample options by deleting the `#` comment characters.